pkivolowitz/asm_book/more/varargs/README.md

 | `printf("%d %ld");` | An int and a long |
 | `printf("%p %f");` | A pointer and a double |

-The `printf` function figures out how many arguments to expect and what types to expect from the first parameter.
+The `printf` function figures out how many arguments to expect by counting the number of naked `%` characters and what types to expect for each based on the letters coming after the `%`.
+These are found in the string pointed to by the first parameter.

 ## Writing Variadic Functions in C or C++